borderzero/terraform-provider-border0/docs/index.md

 ### Optional

 - `api_url` (String) The URL of the Border0 API.
 Can also be set with the `BORDER0_API` environment variable.
 Defaults to `https://api.border0.com/api/v1`.
 - `token` (String, Sensitive) The auth token used to authenticate with the Border0 API.
 Can also be set with the `BORDER0_TOKEN` environment variable.
-If you need to generate a Border0 access token, go to [Border0 Admin Portal](https://portal.border0.com) -> Organization Settings -> Access Tokens, create a token in `Member` or `Admin` permission groups.
+If you need to generate a Border0 access token, go to [Border0 Admin Portal](https://portal.border0.com) -> Organization Settings -> Access Tokens, create a token in `Admin` permission groups.